Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 The value you use for this CSS rule should identify one of the fontello icons included in Plone, or a font-based icon provided by your package itself.

-It is not possible at this time to set an icon for your add-on package control panels without including CSS in your package.
+It isn't possible at this time to set an icon for your add-on package control panels without including CSS in your package.

 For documentation on how to use it in your own add-ons see {doc}`training:mastering-plone-5/registry`.